Analysis: Pac-12 winners, losers, trends and takeaways from the 2020 NFL draft

 Winner: Austin Jackson.
 Nice to see Jackson land in the first round after donating bone marrow to his sister last summer and playing at less than his best physically.

-Loser: ASU tailback Eno Benjamin.
+Loser: Arizona State tailback Eno Benjamin.
 Fell all the way to the seventh, which was mystifying.
 We view Benjamin as a better prospect (better hands, better burst, more durable) than Utah tailback Zack Moss, who went in the third round.

 Winner: Arizona Cardinals.
 For drafting Benjamin.

-Loser: L.A. schools.
+Loser: Los Angeles schools.
 It’s not a one-team problem in a two-team town.
 UCLA, which has generated more draft picks over the decades than Florida State, Auburn and Clemson, isn’t carrying its weight, either.
 The Bruins (three) and Trojans (two) combined to produce as many draft picks as, um, err, Minnesota.

 Winner: Pac-12 receivers.
-Not a plentiful source of high-end talent in recent years, the position more than held its own this weekend: ASU’s Brandon Aiyuk, USC’s Michael Pittman and Colorado’s Lavish Shenault (all three previewed here) were gone in the first 42 picks and accounted for three of the conference’s first five selections.
+Not a plentiful source of high-end talent in recent years, the position more than held its own this weekend: ASU’s Brandon Aiyuk, USC’s Michael Pittman and Colorado’s Lavish Shenault were gone in the first 42 picks and accounted for three of the conference’s first five selections.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.